How Digisation Has Revolutionised Operations At Integra

 Despite the added degree of difficulty imposed by COVID-19 in 2020, Integra Systems has seen the realisation of a three-year dream in finalising the use of 10 x 42-inch touchscreen kiosks across their offices and manufacturing facility, called the Integra K4.0.

 As part of a commitment to Industry 4.0 transformation, these kiosks feature Integra’s own software developed in-house, and integrate with the organisation’s Enterprise Resource Planning (ERP) system, Computer Assisted Drawing (CAD) and live machine monitoring data (IoT) to deliver a wide range of efficiencies – from smarter ways of working to ensuring unprecedented quality in everything Integra does.
-The development of these kiosks and associated software has been so successful that Integra has now commercialised the technology and packaged it up as a customised product and service – DigiSMART Collection – which they can now deliver to fellow manufacturers as well as apply to other industry sectors such as retail, logistics, defence and so on.
+The development of these kiosks and associated software has been so successful that Integra has now commercialised the technology and packaged it up as a customised product and service – DigiSMART Collection – which they can now deliver to fellow manufacturers as well as apply to other industry sectors such as retail, logistics, and so on.

 Here’s how the new kiosk technology and digitisation has revolutionised operations at Integra…